Contamination Detection for VLMs using Multi-Modal Semantic Perturbation: Comparative Evaluation of Contamination Detection

 We compare to the following contamination detection methods:

-\textbf{Multi-modal Leakage}~\citep{mmstar}.
+\textbf{Multi-modal leakage}~\citep{mmstar}.
 With multi-modal leakage, contamination is flagged by measuring text‐only performance on benchmarks that require visual input.
-After fine‐tuning, any boost in text‐only performance indicates memorization of leaked question–answer pairs rather than genuine multi-modal reasoning.
+Any boost in text‐only performance after fine-tuning indicates memorization of leaked problems rather than genuine multi-modal reasoning.
 Multi-modal leakage requires clean models by design and hence does not satisfy Practicality (Req.~\ref{req:detect}).
-And from Table~\ref{tab:main_table_mmstar} we observe that Reliability (Req.~\ref{req:reliable}) is not satisfied since it fails to detect \llava\, trained for 3 epochs with standard fine-tuning.
-While its gain in performance positively correlates with the degree of contamination in other cases, this trend breaks across benchmarks and training strategies such as for \qwen \,trained for 3 epochs with LoRA and \llava\, trained for 3 epochs with standard fine-tuning, thus only partially satisfying Consistency (Req.~\ref{req:consis}).
+From Table~\ref{tab:main_table_mmstar} we observe that Reliability (Req.~\ref{req:reliable}) is not satisfied since it fails to detect \llava\,trained for 3 epochs with standard fine-tuning.
+While the performance gain positively correlates with the degree of contamination in other cases, this breaks across benchmarks and training strategies such as for \qwen \,trained for 3 epochs with LoRA and \llava\, trained for 3 epochs with standard fine-tuning, only partially satisfying Consistency (Req.~\ref{req:consis}).

 \textbf{CircularEval}~\citep{mmbench}.
 Selection bias in multiple-choice questions is mitigated by rotating answer options $n$ times and requiring the model to be correct on all rotations.
 This stricter criterion lowers absolute accuracy compared to standard evaluation.
 For contamination detection, however, CircularEval's effectiveness is limited.
 Practicality (Req.~\ref{req:detect}) fails, as CircularEval lacks a clear threshold-independent detection mechanism.
 Reliability (Req.~\ref{req:reliable}) is undermined by inconsistent contamination signals, as it fails to detect \llava\, trained with LoRA for 2 and 3 epochs, and \qwen\, trained with standard fine-tuning for 2 epochs.
 And despite some positive trends, Consistency (Req.~\ref{req:consis}) breaks across models and training setups, as shown with \llava\, trained with LoRA for 2, 3 epochs and \qwen\, trained with standard fine-tuning for 2,3 epochs, limiting its diagnostic value.